WilliamBidle/williambidle.github.io/docs/_posts/2022-12-15-Fun-with-Autoencoders.md

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_38_0.png)

-Interestingly enough, almost all of the images that contain a '1' are the easiest for the model to reconstruct, presumably since this number is the simplest of the given digits.
-There is no complex structure to disect, such as loops or curves, allowing for.
+Interestingly enough, almost all of the images that contain a '1' are the easiest for the model to reconstruct, presumably since this number is the simplest of the given digits, and doesn't really contain any complex structure, such as loops or curves.
+It seems as though it has the hardest time with any number that contains a loop, such as '0,' '6,' '8,' '9,' and occasionally '2' (depending on how it was written).

 <script
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"